 - White Cliffs of Dover and Canterbury: Day-Trip from London

 - From London: Leeds Castle, Canterbury Cathedral & Dover

 - Canterbury Cathedral, Dover Castle, and White Cliffs

 You can read my best day trips from London guide here

 Final Thoughts on Winter in London

-No matter the reason, or the season, London is a one-of-kind city that attracts visitors all year long.
+Now you know the best things to do in London in winter, you can see that no matter the reason, or the season, London is a one-of-kind city that attracts visitors all year long.

-Whether you’re visiting in the lead up to Christmas, or the months after, London is a whimsical winter destination.
+Whether you’re visiting in the lead-up to Christmas or the months after, London is a whimsical winter destination.